When does a physical system compute?: Computational entities

 We now have a set of elements and a framework necessary for identifying when a physical system is performing a computation.
 Two important parts of this framework are the initial and final steps of encoding and decoding.
 At the beginning of the computation, the representation relation is used to encode abstract data and programs in the physical system, and then at the end it is used to decode the state of the physical system into an abstract output.
 Without the encode and decode steps, there is no computation; there is simply a physical system undergoing evolution.
 This, then, is one of the key ways in which this frameworks distinguishes between a physical system `going about its business', and the same physical system undergoing the same physical evolution, but this time being used to compute.
 This is how we can escape from falling into the trap of `everything is information' or `the universe is a computer': a system may \emph{potentially} be a computer, but without an encode and a decode step it is just a physical system.

 The question of whether a given physical system is acting as a computer then becomes a question of representation at two different levels.
 Can we represent what is going on, physically and abstractly, as including an encode and decode step, \ie as including representation?
-A necessary condition of there being representation present is that there is, as well as the computer, an entity capable of establishing a representation relation. \emph{Something} must always be present that is capable of encoding and decoding.
-In this framework, a valid question is always: if there is a computer, \emph{what} is using it?
+A necessary condition of there being representation present is that there is, as well as the computer, an entity capable of establishing a representation relation.
+That is, an entity that represents \emph{this} specific physical system as \emph{this} specific abstract object, encoding and decoding data into it.
+Something must always be present that is capable of encoding and decoding: if there is a computer, \emph{what} is using it?

 The necessary existence of a computational entity is a fundamental and integral part of the framework presented here.
 Without this requirement, there is no differentiation between computation and ordinary physical evolution.
 It also, at first sight, goes completely against the grain of objective science.
 Perhaps the most important conceptual breakthrough of information science at its inception was the separation of information as a quantity from its meaning \cite{shannoncom}.
 The former could be discussed independent of any person or thing performing the computation, whereas the latter was irredeemably subjective.
 If we are now saying that computational processes cannot be described independently of computation entities (human or otherwise), an immediate concern is that the act of computation then becomes wholly subjective, possibly subject to the intent of the entity running the computer, and not something that can be dealt with by an objective scientific theory of computation.
 This is an important concern, which we now address.